AI SAFETY · RESPONSIBLE AI · YOUTH-LED

 AI Adoption by Country

-Interactive visualization + open data API tracking AI adoption across 16 countries.
+A research experiment tracking AI adoption across 16 countries — interactive data visualization and open API.
 From UAE at 64% to Nigeria at 7%.
 Data sourced from Microsoft, Stanford HAI, OECD, and 11 other authoritative sources.
+Free for anyone to use.

 AI Adoption by Country screenshot